-The National Assembly for Wales began its work as Wales in 1999 following the 1997 yes vote for devolution.
+The National Assembly for Wales began its work in 1999 following the 1997 yes vote for devolution.
 It is our legislature made up of 60 elected Assembly Members (AMs) which makes decisions affecting Wales.
 They meet in the Senedd building in Cardiff Bay, which opened in 2006 and has won awards for its sustainability and green credentials.

 The Welsh Government is made up of Assembly Ministers drawn from these elected members and is headed by the First Minister of Wales.
 The Welsh Government has responsibility for policy and budget priorities and is scrutinised by the legislature, the National Assembly for Wales.

 In May 2007, separation between the legislative National Assembly for Wales and the executive Welsh Government took effect under the Government of Wales Act 2006.
 The Act created a new category of legislation called Measures of the National Assembly and increased the National Assembly’s law making powers.

 A yes vote in a referendum in March 2011 secured further law making powers for the National Assembly, which now means Wales is able to pass laws on all subjects in the 20 devolved areas without first needing the agreement of the UK Parliament.
 Proposed laws are called Bills and enacted laws are called Acts.
 The first Welsh bill passed under the National Assembly’s new legislative powers received Royal Assent on 13 November 2012.
 The National Assembly for Wales (Official Languages) Act became law when the First Minister of Wales, Carwyn Jones applied the Welsh Seal to the letter's patent.
 The Act ensures that the languages of Welsh and English are treated as equal in the Assembly.